 When one or more remote offices of the same company are connected using Site-to-Site VPN type, it is called an Intranet-based VPN.

-When companies use Site-to-site VPN type to connect to the office of another company such as a supplier or partner).
+When companies use Site-to-site virtual private networks type to connect to the office of another company such as a supplier or partner).
 It is called an Extranet based VPN.
 Extranet-based Site-to-site VPN can create a virtual bridge between the networks at geographically isolated offices and connect them through the Internet and maintain secure and private communication between the networks.

 Advantages of VPN